begoon/begoon.github.com/_engine/_posts/english/2009-08-15-is-it-worth-to-use-stl-string.markdown

 Apparently, the tests using pointers work equally fast but when the objects are in use, `std::string` has overrun my homemade implementation 4 times - 203 ms vs 891 ms.

-It is simply to figure out why it is so.
-To swap elements `std::sort()` uses the template function `std::swap()` which applied for `std::string` exchanges data without physical data copying.
+It's simply to figure out why.
+To swap elements `std::sort()` uses the template function `std::swap()` which exchanges objects without physical copying the string contents.

 Eventually I've convinced myself that in most cases `std::string` solves all problems.
 But what about adding more functionality to the `std::string`?
 For instance, a word search.

-The problem is that the destructor of `std::string` is not virtual (maybe from considerations of efficiency), but an inheritance from the class with a non-virtual destructor in C++ is not right undertaking.
+The problem is that the destructor of `std::string` isn't virtual (maybe from considerations of efficiency), but an inheritance from a class with the non-virtual destructor isn't right undertaking in C++.

-The STL author, Alexander Stepanov, in his article [Notes for the Programming course at Adobe][] advises to implement additional functionality for the standard STL containers as template algorithms.
-There are many advantages doing so, for example, any string parsing implemented via iterators as the template algorithm becomes usable automatically for all other containers having the same iterators.
+The STL author, Alexander Stepanov, in his article [Notes for the Programming course at Adobe][], advises to implement additional functionality for standard STL containers as template algorithms.
+There are many advantages doing so, for example, any string parser implemented via iterators as a template algorithm becomes usable automatically for all other containers having the same iterators.

 [Notes for the Programming course at Adobe]: http://www.stepanovpapers.com/notes.pdf

-Interestingly what Stepanov says about the length() function of STL containers (in the article above he describes the process of creation the efficient container step by step):
+Interestingly what Stepanov says about the `length()` function of STL containers (in the article above he describes the process of creation the efficient container step by step):

 > While we could make a member function to return length, it is better to make it a global friend function.
 If we do that, we will be able eventually to define the same function to work on built-in arrays and achieve greater uniformity of design.
 I made size into a member function in STL in an attempt to please the standard committee.
 I knew that begin, end and size should be global functions but was not willing to risk another fight with the committee.
 >
 > **Alexander Stepanov**

-Summarizing it is worth to trust `std::string`.
-The for majority of problems it does pretty well and its functionality can be extended by implementing template algorithms.
+Summarizing, it's worth to just trust `std::string`.
+For majority of problems it performs pretty well, and its functionality can be extended by template algorithms.